 Allstate offers discounts for parents of students who attend college away from home.
-The only stipulation is that the student attend a school that is at least 100 miles away from home (parents’ home).
+The only stipulation is that the student attends a school that is at least 100 miles away from home (parents’ home).
 If you qualify, you can save up to 35% on auto insurance premiums.
 This may just be the best car insurance for college students!

 USAA offers a Resident Student Discount for students who attend a college that is 100 miles away from home.
 However, to be eligible you or a parent must be on active duty in the military, a veteran or a Department of Defense employee.
 If you or a parent falls into this category, you can also get an additional discount for having good grades.

 American Family offers students who drive at least 3,000 miles a year a Teen Safe Driver discount.
-They also offer a range of other discounts that may apply, like the Young Volunteer discount for people under the age of 25 and who do at least 40 hours of volunteer work for a non-profit organization per year.
+They also offer a range of other discounts that may apply, as the Young Volunteer discount for people under the age of 25 and who do at least 40 hours of volunteer work for a non-profit organization per year.
 There are plenty of causes on campus that could save you money!

 Other Car Insurance Discounts for College Students

-Liberty Mutual offers an alumni association discount and works with over 14,000 associations and employers so you may be eligible for a discount depending on where you’re attending school or doing an internship.
-If you maintain good grades (3.0 GPA or better), you also qualify for a discount.
-For drivers under the age of 21, Liberty Mutual also offers a Driver Training Discount if you complete a driver training program.
+Liberty Mutual offers an alumni association discount and works with over 14,000 associations and employers so you may be eligible for a discount depending on where you’re attending a school or doing an internship.
+If you maintain good grades (3.0 GPA or better), you may qualify for a discount.
+For young drivers under the age of 21, Liberty Mutual also offers a Driver Training Discount if you complete a driver training program.

 State Farm offers the Steer Clear Safe Driver Program, an online course that can bring you a savings of 15%.
 You can even take the course on a mobile app.
 In addition to that, you can save 25% by keeping your grades at a B average or higher.